 Promoting Open Education Week

-- Display the Open Education Week banner on your website or blog (download the banners from www.openeducationweek.org
+Display the Open Education Week banner on your website or blog

-- Write an Opinion piece for the editorial page of your local newspaper or for online news sites
+Write an opinion piece for the editorial page of your local newspaper or your favorite websites

-- Contact community education or on-campus groups and ask them to participate
+Contact community education or on-campus groups and offer to help them organize an event

-- Write blog posts on open education week (tell us where they are at firstname.lastname@example.org and we’ll link to them from the site!)
+Write blog posts on Open Education Week (email us at email@example.com and we’ll post a link on the website)

 Open Education Week is coordinated by The Open Education Consortium.